Parthenope Review: Pretty Siren with Nothing to Say

 Parthenope is escapist fluff.
 So is most of Sorrentino’s other work, but he usually integrates some juicier thematic material into his narrative under its guise of exuberant style.
 There is doubtlessly something to be gleaned under all the young flesh and Roman busts on display, but when the most lasting impression of the city comes from the chants and blue flares of hordes of SSC Napoli fans, it’s clear Parthenope’s insight is only skin deep.

-Parthenope premiered at the Cannes Film Festival on May 21, 2024 and will be released soon by A24.
+Parthenope premiered at the Cannes Film Festival on May 21, 2024 and will be released in US theaters by A24 on February 7, 2025.

 READ ALSO